 Too Cool For School Mellow Egg Cream

-I used this as a night cream because of its heaviness, and it felt like a film was set over my face.
+I used this as a night cream because of its heaviness and it felt like a film was set over my face.
 I wasn’t too upset by the feeling, because I know the egg proteins were probably responsible for this feeling.
-In my head, this cream was my sleeping pack/cream all in one texture.
 Oily skin people will HATE the texture.

 Drier skin types, like myself, would probably love this on flakey skin days from the harsh winter winds.